 Florida Crushed Stone, (Siting Board), slip op. at 2.
 In other words, the Governor and Cabinet recognized that Florida Crushed Stone's merchant power plant, even though exempt from state and federal ratemaking regulation as a QF, would render FCS an electric utility within the meaning of the Siting Act.
-Here, it is even more clear that Duke Mulberry, as a federally regulated public utility under the Federal Power Act, satisfies the statutory definition of an applicant.
+Here, it is even more clear that Duke New Smyrna, as a federally regulated public utility under the Federal Power Act, satisfies the statutory definition of an applicant.

-19. Following the FCS application, additional QFs pursued need determinations before the Commission.
+20. Following the FCS application, additional QFs pursued need determinations before the Commission.
 However, they differed from the FCS situation in one critical respect.
 Subsequent applicants either held a power purchase contract with a purchasing utility or, alternatively, sought to require a particular utility to enter a contract for the purchase of the output of their planned facilities.
-In Order No. 22341, the Commission stated that it would require a QF holding a contract with a utility to demonstrate that its project was needed by and cost-effective for the purchasing utility in order to qualify for a determination of need.
-In Re: Hearings on Load Forecasts, Generation Expansion Plans, and Cogeneration Prices for Peninsular Florida's Electric Utilities, Docket No. 890004-EU (Fla.
-Pub.
-Serv.
-Comm'n, Dec.
-26, 1989).
+In the Planning Hearings Order, the Commission stated that it would require a QF holding a contract with a utility to demonstrate that its project was needed by and cost-effective for the purchasing utility in order to qualify for a determination of need.
+In Re: Hearings on Load Forecasts, Generation Expansion Plans, and Cogeneration Prices for Peninsular Florida's Electric Utilities, 89 FPSC 12:294.
 And, in Nassau Power & ARK/CSW, the Commission dismissed the petitions of Nassau Power Corporation and ARK/CSW for determinations of need, and their companion petitions for approval of power sales contracts with FPL, on the grounds that they proposed, but did not hold, contracts with FPL, the utility whose need for capacity they sought to satisfy.

-20. Viewed in context, however, neither Order No. 22341 nor the Commission's decision in Nassau Power & ARK/CSW conflicts with the Florida Crushed Stone decision.
+21. Viewed in context, neither the Planning Hearings Order nor the Commission's decision in Nassau Power & ARK/CSW conflicts with the Florida Crushed Stone decision.
 Nor does either of these orders preclude the Commission from accepting and processing need determinations for additional merchant plants.
-In each of these situations, the Commission was addressing need determination petitions filed by entities that sought prior assurance -- via contracts with a utility approved by the Commission for cost recovery -- that a particular utility's ratepayers would be responsible for paying for their proposed units, as a condition of going forward.
+In Florida Crushed Stone, the Commission recognized the legal ability of a merchant plant to proceed under the need determination statute, as did the Siting Board in its companion order, where the applicant did not propose to serve a specific utility's identified need.

-21. In Order No. 22341, the Commission clarified that the determinations underlying a power purchase contract approved on the basis of the Commission's proxy "statewide avoided unit," which was the avoided cost standard then in effect, would not necessarily pass muster for need determination and Siting Act purposes when the QF was called upon to show that the contract was needed by the specific contracting utility.
-In Order No. 22341, the Commission observed that certain criteria of Section 403.519 are "specific" to the purchasing utility.
+22. In the Planning Hearings Order, the Commission clarified that the determinations underlying a power purchase contract approved on the basis of the Commission's proxy "statewide avoided unit," which was the avoided cost standard then in effect, would not necessarily pass muster for need determination and Siting Act purposes when the QF was called upon to show that the contract was needed by the specific contracting utility.
+In that Order, the Commission observed that certain criteria of Section 403.519 are "specific" to the purchasing utility.
 This statement, however, was directed to the processing of need determination petitions by QFs holding contracts with particular utilities, at a time when those contracts were derived from, and based on, the Commission's designated "statewide avoided unit."
-Before 1990, when the Commission revised its cogeneration rules to base measurements of need and avoided cost on the individual purchasing utility's needs, the Commission addressed the potential mismatch created by the use of a generic proxy for the approval of QF contracts, on the one hand, and the possibly different costs of the purchasing utility, on the other.
+Before 1990, when the Commission revised its cogeneration rules to base measurements of need and avoided cost on the individual purchasing utility's needs, the Commission addressed the potential mismatch created by the use of a generic promy for the approval of QF contracts, on the one hand, and the possibly different costs of the purchasing utility, on the other.
 The Commission decided that: